monome/docs/norns/engine-study-1.md

 }
 ```

-### BloopSynth engine
+### Moonshine engine

 Following the structure above, let's build a norns engine from the synth definition we were previously working on in SuperCollider.

-The end goal is to generate a SuperCollider Class File named `Engine_BloopSynth.sc`, which will contain our engine definition.
+The end goal is to generate a SuperCollider Class File named `Engine_ Moonshine.sc`, which will contain our engine definition.

-We can do this either in SuperCollider (be sure to save as a Class File!) and import it into our `code > engine_study > lib` folder, or we can create the file directly in maiden (just use maiden's file renaming feature to rename the file `Engine_BloopSynth.sc`).
+We can do this either in SuperCollider (be sure to save as a Class File!) and import it into our `code > engine_study > lib` folder, or we can create the file directly in maiden (just use maiden's file renaming feature to rename the file `Engine_ Moonshine.sc`).

 ```
-Engine_BloopSynth : CroneEngine {
+Engine_Moonshine : CroneEngine {
 // All norns engines follow the 'Engine_MySynthName' convention above

-	// Here, we define variables for our synth's starting values,
+	// Here, we establish variables for our synth, with starting values,
-	//  which our script commands can modify: var amp = 1;
+	//  which our script commands can modify: var freq = 330;
+	var sub_div = 2;
+	var noise_level = 0.1;
+	var cutoff = 8000;
-	var release=4;
+	var resonance = 3;
-	var pw=0.5;
+	var attack = 0;
-	var cutoff=3000;
+	var release = 0.4;
-	var resonance=3;
+	var amp = 1;
 	var pan = 0;
 	var out = 0;